 Sucking thumbs or fingers is a natural reflex in babies and young children.
-Most children grow out of sucking their thumbs or fingers around 2-4 years of age.
+Most children grow out of sucking their thumbs or fingers at 2-4 years of age.

-Teeth-grinding in preschoolers is pretty common and doesn’t usually need treatment.
+Teeth-grinding in preschoolers is common and doesn’t usually need treatment.

 Some children clench their jaws quite firmly, and others grind their teeth so hard that it makes a noise.
 Some children grind their teeth during sleep.
 Often, they don’t wake up when they do it – but other people do!

 Most of the time, teeth-grinding doesn’t last and doesn’t cause damage to your child’s teeth.
-But if it does keep going, you might want to talk to a dentist.
-It could lead to your child having headaches and tooth or jaw pain, or wearing down her teeth.
+But if teeth-grinding does keep going, you might want to talk to your dentist or GP.
+It could lead to your child having headaches and tooth or jaw pain or wearing down their teeth.

 Injuries to teeth

-Injuries to your preschooler’s face and teeth can happen when he’s running, climbing, riding scooters and bikes and so on.
-It’s a good idea to see a doctor or dentist if your child damages his teeth or face, especially if a tooth turns black or purple.
+Injuries to your child’s face and teeth can happen when they’re running, climbing, riding scooters and bikes and so on.
+It’s important to see a dentist or GP if your child damages their teeth or face.

-If your child knocks out a baby tooth, don’t try to put it back in, because this can cause problems later on when the adult tooth starts to come through.
+If your child knocks out a baby tooth, don’t try to put it back in, because this can damage the adult tooth that’s developing under the gum.